Argentine passport: Countries without Bilateral Agreements on Dual Nationality

+Visa requirements map

+Visa requirements for Argentine citizens are administrative entry restrictions by the authorities of other states placed on citizens of Argentina.
+As of 2025, Argentine citizens have visa-free or visa on arrival access to 172 countries and territories.
+Ranking the Argentine passport 15th in terms of travel freedom (tied with the passports of San Marino), and tied with the second greatest access of all Mercosur single market member states, according to the Henley Passport Index.

+Argentine citizens can live and work in any country within the Mercosur as a result of the right of free movement and residence granted in Article 1 of the Acuerdo sobre Residencia para Nacionales de los Estados Parte del Mercosur, Bolivia y Chile (2002).

 Other types of passport

 The Argentine Ministry of Foreign Affairs also issues diplomatic passports (blue-covered) to Argentine diplomats accredited overseas and their eligible dependents, and to citizens who reside in Argentina and travel abroad for diplomatic work.
-The Ministry also issues official passports (blue-covered) to Government employees assigned overseas, either permanently or temporarily, and their eligible dependents, and to members of Congress who travel abroad on official affairs.
+The ministry also issues official passports (blue-covered) to government employees assigned overseas, either permanently or temporarily, and their eligible dependents, and to members of Congress who travel abroad on official affairs.

-Under special circumstances, if a woman is stateless but married to an Argentine citizen, the Federal Police will issue a Pasaporte de Esposa de Argentino (Argentine wife's passport) in order to leave the country.
+Under special circumstances, if a woman is stateless but married to an Argentine citizen, the federal police will issue a Pasaporte de Esposa de Argentino (Argentine wife's passport) in order to leave the country.
 The same applies for persons under the age of 18 who were adopted by Argentine parents.

+Additionally, an "Exceptional passport for foreigners" can be issued in Argentina to non-citizens who cannot obtain their national passport.
+This exceptional passport is identical to those issued to Argentine nationals, without any discernible differences in its appearance or features.
+This unique provision ensures that foreign residents in Argentina who face difficulties in obtaining their home country's passport have a valid travel document that is on par with the regular Argentine passport.